florianv/petrinet/README.md

 /**
  * An expression manipulating the Token Color (data)
- * when it transit through the arc.
+ * when it transits through the arc.
  */
 class MyExpression extends PNArcExpression
 {